-Missing two scheduled appointments will result in removal from the waiting list.
-Each applicant will be required to attend a briefing when issued a Voucher.
-A briefing video, if available, produced by Nan McKay will be shown during the briefing session.
-In addition to issuing information packets to each applicant, individual or small group instruction will be provided for the program to be properly explained.
+Failure to complete the briefing in allotted time will result in removal from the waiting list.
+Each applicant will be required to watch a briefing video and attend the briefing session before receiving the voucher.
+During the briefing session applicant will receive a briefing packet as well as individual instructions and information about the program.
 The staff will be available to discuss housing search problems during the search period.
 See Appendix 1 for list of issues discussed and items disbursed during the Briefing.